 Discover Peaceful Finnish Lapland

-There's authentic Lapland - holiday destinations where you can actually hear the snow fall, see the Northern Lights without crowds, and experience true beauty of Lapland.
+There is authentic Lapland - holiday destinations where you can actually hear the snow fall, see the Northern Lights without crowds, and experience true beauty of Lapland.
 Let me introduce you to Finnish Lapland's best-kept secrets.

 The Rovaniemi Reality Check